Sautéed Vegetables

 This post may contain affiliate links.
 Please read our disclosure policy.

-Sautéed Vegetables make the perfect quick side dish.
+Sautéed Vegetables make the quick, perfect side dish.
 They are so flavorful and come together in no time.
-Serve Sauteed vegetables with your lunch, dinner, or for the holidays!
+Serve this vegetable saute with your lunch, dinner, or for the holidays!

 Sauteed vegetables in a braiser

 In this post, I am going to show you how I make almost any vegetable delicious.
-Sautéing them with lots of flavors is a good way to be able to eat vegetables AND enjoy them.
+Sautéing them with lots of flavors is a good way to eat lots of veggies AND enjoy them.

 Different vegetables on a tray

 These days, I am always making some form of sautéed vegetables.
 Some are quick and easy with pre-cut and packaged vegetables.
-And sometimes I cut the vegetables myself.
-Regardless of whatever vegetables you choose, the principle is the same.
+And sometimes I cut the different veggies myself.
+Regardless of whatever vegetables you choose, the principle for this easy sautéed vegetables recipe is the same.

 Sautéed Vegetables Ingredients

-To make sautéed vegetables, you could use a wide variety of vegetables.
-These are the ones I used in this recipe.
+To make sautéed vegetables, you could use a wide variety of fresh veggies.
+Here are some of the vegetables I used:

 ingredients for sautéed vegetables on cutting board